N0vachr0n0/Raspi_Handshake/README.md

 ## PREREQUISITES

-* Make sure aicrack-ng is updated
+* Make sure aircrack-ng is updated
 * Make sure you know the BSSID and CHANNEL of your target (lol)

 ### HOW TO SEE BSSID AND CHANNEL OF A WIFI ?